PokeZappy/rtype-documentation/source/game_description.rst

 ### Player Control

 Players control their spaceship using keyboard inputs.
-Here are the main controls:
+Here are the main by default controls:

 - **Move Up**: Use the `Z` key to move the ship upward.
 - **Move Down**: Use the `S` key to move the ship downward.